Right up there with eating a steak when you're visiting the state of Kansas is treating yourself to a good burger when in the Heart of the Country.

 For a mouthful of unique flavor, order the Norton Burger at Nortons Brewing Co.
 It’s a double bacon cheeseburger with two grilled cheese sandwiches for the buns.
 They start with two Certified Angus Beef/Short Rib blend patties, top it with American cheese and their thick cut bacon slabs and then add lettuce, tomato, mayo – all in between two grilled cheese sammys!

-Public’s Smash Burger – consisting of a 1/4 lb. beef patty, American cheese, grilled onions, lettuce, secret sauce and Serenity Farms relish – has a legion of fans, and rightly so.
-But for most unique flavor, we’re highlighting their Brunch Burger, which is the Smash Burger with a fried local egg added to it and is only available on Saturdays and Sundays during brunch.
+Public’s Smash Burger – consisting of a 1/4 lb. beef brisket and chuck patty, American cheese, grilled onions, lettuce, secret sauce and Serenity Farms relish – has a legion of fans, and rightly so.
+But for most unique flavor, we’re highlighting their Umami Burger, which is the Smash Burger served with a zesty Umami ketchup.
 All of their burgers are seasoned with espresso and porcini and loaded with local flavor, using area farms, creameries and bakeries for the ingredients.
 Veggie lovers can get the same great burgers, but with a black bean patty.

 Sometimes the cooking method gives the burger its distinctive flavor, and Pumphouse has been cranking out its 8-ounce Kansas beef burgers on the same seasoned flat-top since the 1980s.
 You can make your own unique creation here with any combination of bacon, grilled jalapeños, sautéed mushrooms, Roma tomatoes, egg and ham on their buttery, fresh-baked buns.